monasca/monasca-docker/docs/external_cmps.md

 * Zookeeper
 * Kafka

-However each of them is treated, in the same time, as the dependency for *Monasca* hence can be externalized with the help of appropriate *environmental variables*.
+However, each of them is treated, at the same time as the dependency for *Monasca*, hence can be externalized with the help of appropriate *environmental variables*.

-Following guide presents how to achieve that.
+The following guide presents how to achieve that.

 ## Using external OpenStack Keystone

-By default `monasca-docker` is using Keystone stored in separate container.
-But if you want to use external Keystone you need to overwrite some environment variables in specific containers.
+By default `monasca-docker` uses Keystone stored in separate container.
+But if you want to use an external Keystone you need to overwrite some environment variables in specific containers.

-Remove `keystone` image initialization and all references to this image from `depends_on` from other images from `docker-compose.yml` and `log-pipeline.yml` files.
+Remove the `keystone` image initialization and all references to this image from `depends_on`, from other services, from `docker-compose.yml` and `log-pipeline.yml` files.

 Example configuration taking into account usage of Keystone